Guide to Using Employee Text Messaging Systems to Communicate with Employees & Staff

 So what happens in an emergency?
 Or what if your employees work in places without reliable internet access?
 Or what if some of your employees don’t own smartphones and can’t get access to a mobile app?

-This is where communicating with employees via text works.
+This is where communicating with employees via text alerts works.
 Text messages get sent over the telecommunications network, not the internet.
 This means texts get delivered regardless of internet connection.

 And text messaging is pretty much universal on all mobile devices.
 Nearly everyone has a phone that’s capable of receiving text messages.